-When it comes to road trips, there's nothing quite like hitting the open road in a VW campervan.
+There's nothing quite like hitting the open road in a VW campervan.
 Whether you're looking for an epic cross-country journey or just a scenic drive down the coast, these vans offer all the amenities you need for an enjoyable trip.

-But with so many different models and options available, how do you know which is the best Volkswagen Campervan for your needs?
+But with so many different models and options available, how do you know the best Volkswagen Campervan for your needs?
 Check out our ultimate guide for everything you need to know before buying one of these iconic vehicles.

 What is a VW Campervan?

-A VW Campervan is a Volkswagen van that has been converted into a small camper.
+A VW Campervan is a Volkswagen van converted into a small camper.
 This conversion typically includes adding a bed and kitchen.
 VW Campervans are popular among campers and travellers because they provide a convenient way to travel and camp without having to lug loads of gear around in your car.

 Some models have pop-up roofs that provide extra headroom.
 This makes them perfect for couples or small families who want to hit the open road without roughing it too much.